max-faria/max-faria/README.md

 ## 🔧 Technologies & Tools

-I'm constantly expanding my toolkit, and currently, I'm proficient in the following technologies:
+I'm constantly expanding my toolkit, and currently, I'm proficient in React and Next.js and have experience with the following technologies:

 - HTML5 & CSS3
 - JavaScript (ES6+)